For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 The Good Doctors

 There is no better time to starting working on your organization's cultural resiliency.
-You can't afford to miss this limited opportunity to learn about culture, assess your own resiliency, and make positive changes immediately.
-After completing the 14 week course, you will be ready to start building resiliency within your company.
+You can't afford to miss this unique opportunity to learn about culture, assess your own resiliency, and make positive changes immediately.
+After completing the 14 hour course, you will be ready to start building resiliency within your company.
 Join Drs.
-Donnelly and Hinson as they utilize their expertise to provide you with actionable insights into your specific cultural needs!
+Donnelly and Hinson as they share their expertise and give you real solutions to your specific cultural needs!

 This course is the right fit for you if you want ...